robinisblank/knowledge-base/CompTIA A+ Core 2 (220-1102) - Total Seminars/11 - Working with the Command-Line Interface.md

 - The `format` command in Windows formats a disk for use with Windows.
 - The `/FS:filesystem` switch with the `format` command specifies the type of the file system (FAT, FAT32, exFAT, NTFS, UDF, ReFS).
 For example: `format e: /FS:NTFS`.
 - The `/Q` switch with the `format` command performs a quick format.
 For example: `format e: /FS:NTFS /Q`.
 - The `chkdsk` command in Windows checks a disk and displays a status report.
-If you don't mention any drive letter, then it will check the drive you're in.
+If you don't mention any drive letter, then it will check the drive you are in.
 - The `/F` switch with the `chkdsk` command fixes errors on the disk.
 For example: `chkdsk d: /F`.
 - System File Checker (SFC) scans the integrity of all protected system files and replaces incorrect versions with correct Microsoft versions.
 - The `sfc /SCANNOW` command scans the integrity of all protected system files and repairs files with problems when possible.